camptocamp/c2cgeoform/docs/user-guide/widgets.rst

 All Deform widgets can be used with ``c2cgeoform``.
 See the Deform `examples`_ and widgets `API reference`_ for detailed description about available options.

-Additionally, c2cgeoform provides some additionals widgets:
+Additionally, c2cgeoform provides some extra widgets:

 .. automodule:: c2cgeoform.ext.deform_ext
    :members: